FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

 ## Overview

-Templates can be used for reusing of some configuration and afterwards easier application of this configuration into target UniConfig nodes.
+Templates can be utilised to reuse some configuration and more easily apply this configuration into target UniConfig nodes.

-Basic properties of templates as they are implemented in UniConfig:
+Basic properties of templates in UniConfig:

-- All templates are stored under 'templates' topology and each template is represented by separate 'node' list entry.
+- All templates are stored under the `templates` topology and each template is represented by a separate `node` list entry.
-- Whole template configuration is placed under 'frinx-uniconfig-topology:configuration' container in the Configuration datastore.
-Because of this, configuration of template can be accessed and modified in the same way like modification of UniConfig node.
+- The entire template configuration is placed under the `frinx-uniconfig-topology:configuration` container in the *Configuration* datastore.
+Because of this, the configuration of a template can be accessed and modified in the same way as a UniConfig node.
-- Templates are validated against single schema context.
-Schema context, against which validation is enabled, is selected at creation of template using 'uniconfig-schema-repository' query parameter.
-Value of the query parameter defines name of the schema repository that is placed under UniConfig distribution in form of the directory.
+- Templates are validated against a single schema context.
+The schema context is selected when a template is created using the `uniconfig-schema-repository` query parameter.
+The value of the query parameter defines the name of the schema repository that is placed under the UniConfig distribution in the form of the directory.

 Currently implemented template features:

-- **Variables** - They are used for parametrisation of templates.
+- **Variables** - Used for parametrisation of templates.
-- **Tags** - Tags can be used for selection of an operation that should be applied for the specific subtree at application of template to UniConfig node.
+- **Tags** - Can be used to select an operation that is applied to the specific subtree when the template is applied to a UniConfig node.

 !!!
-Schema validation of leaves and leaf-lists is adjusted, so it can accept both string with variables and original YANG type.
+Schema validation of leaves and leaf-lists is adjusted so that it can accept both string with variables and original YANG type.
 !!!